-- Continue to evaluate data and tools for assessing exposure to nature-related risks, opportunities, impacts and dependencies. - Assessed and disclosed exposure to TNFD priority sectors, and the associated naturerelated impacts and dependencies in our Climate Report 2023. - Used location-based data to identify corporate issuers operating in biodiversity sensitive locations, and assessed whether they have been involved in biodiversity-related controversies.
-We shared this analysis in our Climate Report 2023.
+- Continue to evaluate data and tools for assessing exposure to nature-related risks, opportunities, impacts and dependencies. - Assess and disclose exposure to TNFD priority sectors, and the associated nature-related impacts and dependencies in our annual climate report.
+See here for our most recent report. - Use location-based data to identify corporate issuers operating in biodiversity sensitive locations, and assessed whether they have been involved in biodiversity-related controversies.
+We share this analysis in our annual climate report.